 For a reason connected with pregnancy or maternity

-However, dismissal for a reason connected with pregnancy or maternity is an automatically unfair reason for dismissal.
-This means that if an employee is dismissed because she is pregnant, is shielding or off work sick with a pregnancy-related illness, or on maternity leave, she will be able to claim for automatically unfair dismissal regardless of how long she has worked for you.
+Dismissal for a reason connected with pregnancy or maternity is an automatically unfair reason for dismissal.
+This means that if an employee is dismissed because she is pregnant or off work sick with a pregnancy-related illness, or on maternity leave, she may be able to claim for automatically unfair dismissal regardless of how long she has worked for you.

-You will not be able to escape liability by arguing that either the employer has not accrued two years’ service with you, as this protection arises from day one of their employment.
+You will not be able to escape liability by arguing that either the employee has not accrued two years’ service, as this protection arises from day one of their employment.
 You will also be unable to defend your decision to dismiss on grounds of what is reasonable in all the circumstances.

 For taking action at work on health and safety grounds

-However, to dismiss an employee because they have complained about or refused to work in unsafe working conditions could amount to automatically unfair dismissal, again regardless of how long they have worked for you.
-This includes where an employee is refusing to return to the workplace because they reasonably believe that they, or a member of their household, is at risk of serious and imminent danger of contracting coronavirus.
+To dismiss an employee because they have complained about or refused to work in unsafe working conditions could amount to automatically unfair dismissal, regardless of how long they have worked for you.

-It is worth noting here that the employee would not need to show that a serious and imminent danger of contracting the virus actually existed, but simply that they held a reasonable belief that attending work would put them or anyone they live with in such danger.
-This could be, for example, where safety measures have not been put in place in accordance with the latest COVID-19 government guidelines and the employee has highlighted their concerns about this to you.
+It is worth noting here that the employee would not need to show that serious and imminent danger actually existed, but simply that they held a reasonable belief that attending work would put them in such danger.

 DavidsonMorris’ employment lawyers can help with all aspects of workplace discrimination.
 Working closely with our specialists in HR, we can advise on positive steps to improve diversity and equality in your organisation, while minimising the legal risk of discrimination claims.
 For help and advice, speak to our experts.

 Automatically unfair dismissal FAQs